-- 1."WebTrust: - "Principles and Criteria for CAs v2.1Certification Authorities" Version 2.2 or newerAND-; and either - 8."WebTrust Principles and Criteria for CAsCertification Authorities - SSL Baseline with Network Security v2.3" Version 2.7 or newer";; or - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline" Version 2.8 or newer and "WebTrust Principles and Criteria for Certification Authorities - Network Security" Version 1.0 or newer numeración: Viñeta + Alineación: 1.69 cm + Sangría:

-- 9-- ETSI EN 319 411-1 v1.2.24.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
+- 1. WebTrust: - "Principles and Criteria for Certification Authorities" Version 2.2 or newer; and either - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security" Version 2.7 or newer; or - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline" Version 2.8 or newer and "WebTrust Principles and Criteria for Certification Authorities Network Security" Version 1.0 or newer - 2.
+ETSI: - ETSI EN 319 411-1 v1.4.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 3.
+Other: - If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either